-While it is great to understand how your customers/prospects interact with your brand, how frequently they do, and what top channels they interact through, it is even more important to understand how they think of or see your brand.
+While it is great to understand how your customers/prospects interact with your brand, how frequently they do it, and what top channels they interact through, it is even more important to understand how they think of or see your brand.

 One very important other aspect perceptual metrics help you understand is “Purchase intent”.
-They might love sharing your content, reading your blogs posts, follow your weekly newsletter, but are they willing to be a paid customer?
+They might love sharing your content, reading your blogs posts, follow your weekly newsletter, but are they willing to be paid customers?
 Can they see your band’s value?!

 Moving to the next logical step is measuring how well all the above-measured steps performed.
-Did all the marketing team plans, the customer interaction and engagement, the customer satisfaction and positive sentiments make your business grow?
+Did all the marketing team plans, customer interaction and engagement, customer satisfaction, and positive sentiments make your business grow?

 In other words, how financially did your business benefit from those taken steps and those implemented strategies?
 Do you need to make changes?
 Or to continue doing more of that if it worked well.

 RESULTS!
 Performance metrics are the results you need to look into and understand well.
 Things like; conversion rate, purchases/subscriptions, re-purchases/renewals/upgrades, market share, profit margin, revenue uplift, premium pricing, and lifetime value.

 Loving metrics and analytics is part of loving seeing your business grow.
 All metrics should be loved.
 Focusing on perceptual metrics only (engagement and reach) is not the right way to go.
 You should also understand the actions you take that drive these perceptions, as well as the customers’ actions, and finally the business performance.